All you need to know about offset printing

 What is lithographic printing?

 Lithography means a print from stone.
 It is not surprising because lithographic printing as it is traditionally known starts with the creation of the drawing or design on an etched stone like the other forms of offset lithography printing.
 By etched, we mean that the surface of the stone used for lithography is open and receptive to grease and water.

 Printing workers place the paper or material on the top of the treated image of the stone, and pressure is applied to press the material against the stone.
 The result of this is a beautiful lithographic print.

 What are the benefits of offset printing?

 - Offset printing companies use the same method for business cards, brochures, magazines, presentation folders, and books because of the benefits it offers.
-The rubber blanket in offset printing sticks to the texture, which improves print quality and ensures clear and sharp images.
-Printing plates for offset printing are also fast and easy to produce.
+The rubber blanket in printing sticks to the texture, which improves print quality and ensures clear and sharp images.
+Printing plates are also fast and easy to produce.